kinanmouk/UN-Parallel-Corpora-Analysis/final_report.md

 I first began processing each language using `nltk` for **word tokenization** and **sentence tokenization**.
 This worked effectively for English however fell short in other languages as `nltk` is not specifically designed for multilingual processing.
 This error was captured in word tokenization of the [mandarin.100k](#mandarin).

 As you can see in the [`pandas` dataframe](https://nbviewer.org/github/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/UN_Data_Analysis.ipynb#DataFrame-Construction), the **Word_Tokens** column shows the `nltk` word tokenization of each UN language.
 The last row of the column shows '1994年5月17日安全理事会第3377次会' ("Security Council of May 17, 1994") being treated by `nltk` as one token.
-The proper way to tokenize this would have been ["1994年", "5月", "17日", "安全", "理事会"].
+The proper way to tokenize this Mandarin text would have been ["1994年", "5月", "17日", "安全", "理事会"].

 After researching other ways to process a multilingual parallel corpus, Na-Rae suggested the use of `SpaCy`. `SpaCy` supports the use of over 64 langauges, however the difference between this and `nltk` is that it allows for linguistically-motivated tokenization, named entity recognition, part-of-speech tagging, dependency parsing, and sentence segmentation.
 It is a super power processor.

-I then created a new Juypter notebook file for processing labeled ['DataProcessing.ipynb`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/DataProcessing.ipynb)
+I then created a new Juypter notebook file for processing labeled [`DataProcessing.ipynb`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/DataProcessing.ipynb) for using `SpaCy` as my main NLP tool.

+[In the notebook](https://nbviewer.org/github/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/DataProcessing.ipynb#Downloading-SpaCy-object-for-English-processing) I downloaded the SpaCy object for processing each language seperately.
+I created a slice of 1 million characters in order to train the `SpaCy` nlp document without an increase in error rate as according to the website.
+Using the `time` method it can be observed that it took about 82 seconds for the document to be trained using SpaCy's English module.

+I then moved on to [word tokenization](https://nbviewer.org/github/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/blob/main/DataProcessing.ipynb#Word-Tokenizing-Mandarin-Document) where it can be observed that SpaCy's Mandarin module properly trained the Mandarin document to tokenize '1994年5月17日安全理事会第3377次会' as ["1994年", "5月", "17日", "安全", "理事会"] in only 2 seconds.

+SpaCy worked properly in processing each UN langauge with the exception of Arabic.
+There is no module available today for Arabic procesing on their website.
+After researching other Arabic NLP resources for use I discovered [CAMel Tool Kit](https://aclanthology.org/2020.lrec-1.868/)

 ### Linguistic Analysis